 - Scarf, hat and gloves

 It’s a busy place and an umbrella could be a bit of hazard plus chance are that it will blow inside out!

-No dogs allowed.
+- No dogs allowed.
 There’s a separate area if you want to walk your dog away from the seals.

-The seals are not here to perform for you.
+- The seals are not here to perform for you.
 They are wild animals, yes I do agree they are very cute too!
 But if they are sleeping, let them rest.
 It’s really important that they conserve their energy.

 These guys have very sharp teeth, even the pups.
 So keep your hands away from them.
 They don’t like being poked.
 And I’m sure you don’t want a visit to the hospital.

 Touching a seal pup could also result in the mother abandoning it and if the seal can’t feed it will get weak.
 Luckily the Donna Nook Wardens are on hand to look out for seals that are struggling.
-But it’s so important not to touch them in the first place.

-6 Top tips for visiting Donna Nook
+6 Top Tips for Visiting Donna Nook

-- Visit during the week.
+- Visit seals during the week.
 Weekends are busy at Donna Nook.
 If you have the option I would recommend a weekday.

 - Wrap up warm, it’s cold down there – yes I know I already mentioned this!